Maui Weather Forecast for April 04, 2025 | Maui Now

 South Side

-Friday Night: Partly cloudy.
-Lows 65 to 70.
-Northeast winds up to 15 mph.
+Tonight: Mostly cloudy.
+Lows around 67.
+North winds up to 15 mph.

+Saturday: Sunny.
+Highs 76 to 87.
+Northeast winds up to 15 mph increasing to 10 to 15 mph in the afternoon.

 North Shore

-Tonight: Mostly cloudy with isolated showers.
+Today: Partly sunny with isolated showers.
 Haze.
-Lows around 69 near the shore to around 53 near 5000 feet.
-Southeast winds up to 15 mph.
+Highs 78 to 84 near the shore to around 68 near 5000 feet.
+East winds up to 15 mph.
 Chance of rain 20 percent.

 Central Maui